Header & Footer Blocks

 Identity section

-- Profile Picture -- Upload an avatar or photo.
-The image is displayed in a square aspect ratio and appears prominently at the top of your page.
+- Profile Picture -- Upload an avatar or photo, displayed in a square aspect ratio.
 Choose a clear, recognizable image -- your face, logo, or brand mark.

 - Display Name -- The name shown below your profile picture.
-This can be your real name, brand name, or any identifier your audience will recognize.
+Can be your real name, brand name, or any recognizable identifier.

-- Location -- An optional text field for your location (for example, "San Francisco, CA" or "London, UK").
-This helps visitors know where you are based and adds a personal touch.
+- Location -- Optional text field (e.g., "San Francisco, CA" or "London, UK") that adds a personal touch.

-- Bio -- A short text description (up to 150 characters) that appears below your name.
-Use this to summarize what you do in one or two concise sentences.
-Think of it as your elevator pitch.
+- Bio -- A short description (up to 150 characters) below your name.
+Summarize what you do in one or two concise sentences -- your elevator pitch.

 Header identity section in the settings panel with profile picture, name, location, and bio fields